 This claim is called one of personal injury.
 There are dozens of subsets beneath personal injury claims such as that of car accidents, medical malpractice, wrongful death, et cetera.
 Each one requires a specialization, due to the fact that there are certain technicalities and subtle intricacies that could shift the claim exponentially.
-According to the website of Ritter & Associates, however, whatever your claim may be – you are entitled to compensation for the injury dealt upon you.
+However, whatever your claim may be – you are entitled to compensation for the injury dealt upon you.

 If the injury can be proved to have been a direct consequence of willful or ignorant negligence, then you are warranted to file legal charges against the people responsible.
 Once you have an efficient legal team on your side, you can relax and know that everything is being taken care of for you.
 Your case can be well represented and you can be ensured that you are only given the very best of care available so that you can go back to as normal a life as possible, following what can only be classified as a truly devastating, unfortunate situation.